 - Only those chapters that submit annual reports are eligible to nominate their advisor for the Outstanding Chapter Advisor Award.

 - See some examples of outstanding chapter reports here.

 Preparing Chapter Reports

-- Choose the link for your Zone (See below).
+- Click the link below to begin submitting your report.
 Unsure of your zone?
 Visit the zone map.

 - Fill out the google form for your zone.
 Be sure to save the unique link you will receive via the report receipt so you can access your report at a later date.
 The URL may be shared with your advisor and others in your chapter.
 You can "submit" at any time to save work in progress, but your report won't be considered final until you date it.